JUAN MANUEL SANTOS

 • His innovative policies to fight poverty and inequality earned him the appointment as co-founder of the Multidimensional Poverty Peer Network (MPPN) by the Oxford Poverty and Human Development Initiative

-• He is member of The Elders, the Global Commission on Drug Policy; member of the board of the International Crisis Group, the Wildlife Conservation Society, and the Rockefeller Foundation Board of Trustees
+• He is Chairman of The Elders, the Global Commission on Drug Policy; member of the board of the International Crisis Group, the Wildlife Conservation Society, and the Rockefeller Foundation Board of Trustees

 • Visiting professor at Oxford University